Navarro County TX Jail

 Dress Code

-Shirt and shoes must be worn at all times.
+• Shirts and shoes must be worn at all times.

-No spaghetti straps, tank tops, tube tops, or sleeveless shirts.
+• No spaghetti straps, tank tops, tube tops, or sleeveless shirts.

-No short-shorts or mini-skirts.
+• No short-shorts or mini-skirts.
 Undergarments must be completely concealed.

-No profane, sexually explicit, or derogatory language on clothing.
+• No profane, sexually explicit, or derogatory language on clothing.

-Failure to follow the directions of staff or to comply with the above requirements could result in the termination of your visit and loss of future visiting privileges and refusal to leave the facility after being asked by an Officer could result in your arrest for Criminal Trespass.
+• Failure to follow the directions of staff or to comply with the above requirements could result in the termination of your visit and loss of future visiting privileges and refusal to leave the facility after being asked by an Officer could result in your arrest for Criminal Trespass.

-Attorneys are authorized to enter the Navarro County Detention Center to visit their clients.
-Attorney visits may be face to face or conducted via video visitation.
-Any other accommodations may be made with the authorization of Jail administration.
-Attorneys may only visit current clients and with business pertaining to the current incarceration.
+Attorney Visitation - Attorneys are authorized to enter the Navarro County Detention Center to visit their clients.
+Attorney visits may be face-to-face or conducted via video visitation.
+Any other accommodations may be made with the authorization of the Jail administration.
+Attorneys may only visit current clients and businesses about the current incarceration.
+Attorneys must show a valid government-issued identification card and a valid Bar Card.
+Attorneys will not be granted access if their Bar Card is not up-to-date.

-Attorneys are not permitted inside the facility during the hours of 11am-1pm and 4pm-6pm daily, as this is feeding time for the inmates.
+Attorneys are not permitted inside the facility during the hours of 11 am-1 pm and 4 pm-6 pm daily, as this is feeding time for the inmates.

 Ask The Inmate